jaegertracing/documentation/content/docs/next-release/features.md

 ## Observability

 All Jaeger backend components expose [Prometheus](https://prometheus.io/) metrics by default (other metrics backends are also supported).
-Logs are written to standard out using the structured logging library [zap](https://github.com/uber-go/zap).
+Logs are written to stdout using the structured logging library [zap](https://github.com/uber-go/zap).

 ## Backwards compatibility with Zipkin

-Although we recommend instrumenting applications with OpenTracing API and binding to Jaeger client libraries to benefit from advanced features not available elsewhere, if your organization has already invested in the instrumentation using Zipkin libraries, you do not have to rewrite all that code.
+Although we recommend instrumenting applications with OpenTelemetry, if your organization has already invested in the instrumentation using Zipkin libraries, you do not have to rewrite all that code.
 Jaeger provides backwards compatibility with Zipkin by accepting spans in Zipkin formats (Thrift, JSON v1/v2 and Protobuf) over HTTP.
 Switching from Zipkin backend is just a matter of routing the traffic from Zipkin libraries to the Jaeger backend.

 ## Topology Graphs